Alcan Border, Alaska

 Alcan Border, also known as Port Alcan, is a census-designated place in the Southeast Fairbanks Census Area in the U.S. state of Alaska.
-Part of the Unorganized Borough, Alcan Border is the site of the Alcan - Beaver Creek Border Crossing, the main U.S. port of entry for persons arriving in Alaska by road.
+Part of the Unorganized Borough, Alcan Border is the site of the Alcan - Beaver Creek Border Crossing, the main U.S. port of entry for people arriving in Alaska by road.
 The population was 33 at the 2010 census, up from 21 in 2000.

 Location and climate

 Alcan Border is located at 62°39′42″N 141°9′40″W (Sec.
 04, T026N, R022E, Copper River Meridian) in the Fairbanks Recording District.
 It is just inside the Alaska-Canada border, southeast of Northway and northwest of Beaver Creek, Yukon, along the Alaska Highway.

 Alcan Border has a dry-winter continental subarctic climate (Köppen Dwc).

 According to the United States Census Bureau, the CDP has a total area of 148.6 sqmi, of which 147.9 sqmi is land and 0.7 sqmi (0.50%) is water.